EnochGao/vite-plugin-pwa-docs/guide/service-worker-precache.md

 ---
-title: Service Worker Precache | 指南
+title: Service Worker 简介 | 指南
 ---

-# Service Worker Precache
+# Service Worker 简介

 As we have mentioned in [Service Worker](/guide/#service-worker) section, service workers act as proxies intercepting requests between the browser and the server.